 The IWBA's and FBI's penetration guidelines are to ensure that the bullet can reach a vital structure from most angles, while retaining enough velocity to generate a large diameter hole through tissue.
 An extreme example where penetration would be important is if the bullet first had to enter and then exit an outstretched arm before impacting the torso.
 A bullet with low penetration might embed itself in the arm whereas a higher penetrating bullet would penetrate the arm then enter the thorax where it would have a chance of hitting a vital organ.
 In essence , the RIP round does it all.
 It is a multi faceted, cleverly designed bullet that no other competitor on the planet can duplicate.What about Overpenetration?

 The trocars are designed to stay in the soft tissue of the target.
 The bullet will enter the target and the trocars will immediately expand into 8 separate wound channels slicing vital organs for quicker incapacitation.
-The main base of the projectile will continue up to the optimal distance of 16" inside the target.
+The main base of the projectile will continue up to the optimal distance of up to 16" inside the target.